Rethinking the holidays: Traditions, change are on the table

 “My Thanksgiving is going to look very different this year,” Dr. Anthony Fauci told CBS Evening News this week.
 The infectious-disease expert said his children won’t be coming in from out of town “out of concern for me and my age.”

 Fauci said he understands the emotional attachment people have to Thanksgiving and holiday gatherings, but urged everyone to be careful this year.
-Each family has to evaluate the risks, especially with relatives who arrived on airplanes, and protect the elderly and people with underlying conditions.
+Evaluate the risks, especially with relatives who arrived on airplanes, and protect the elderly and people with underlying conditions.

 What does it look like when when longstanding holiday traditions can’t happen?